 A map showing the geometric mean for samples collected during the first year of the project is here.

 A graph showing Portage Bay Shellfish Protection District fecal coliform geometric mean of sample collection sites is here.
 Note station "TI" is the mouth of Tenmile Creek at Barrett Road, Ferndale.

 Historical data for Tenmile watershed is located here.
 Note - this is a large file, may not work on some computers.

-Click here to view a presentation about fecal coliform survivability.
+Are you curious about what native fish live in Tenmile Creek?
+Click here to view Melissa Erkel's presentation.Click here to view a presentation about fecal coliform survivability.
 The author of this presentation is Stephanie Harris, US EPA Scientist.

 Click here to read a report called Fourmile Creek Buffer Planting Project Progress Report, June 2013

 Click to see a map of the Tenmile Creek Watershed

 Click here to view a map showing stormwater outfalls in the vicinity of Tenmile and Fourmile Creeks